untillpro/ci-action/README.md

 * Reject ".*" folders
 * Reject sources which do not have "Copyright" word in first comment
-* TODO: Reject sources which have LICENSE word in first comment but LICENSE file does not exist
+* Reject sources which have LICENSE word in first comment but LICENSE file does not exist
 * TODO: Reject go.mod with local replaces
 * Automatically merge from develop to master (only for base repo)
 * Reject commits to master (only for base repo)